Human (Brandy album): Music and lyrics

 The album's twelfth track, a piano-driven ballad entitled "True", was contributed by RedOne and Claude Kelly and initially written for Michael Jackson.
-The song was rearranged and partially rewritten to fit Norwood's persona.
+The song was rearranged and partially rewritten to fit Brandy's persona.
 It was released to positive reviews by critics, who noted it one of the stronger tracks on Human.
 "A Capella (Something's Missing)", produced by Soundz, is a near-a cappella song on which Brandy provides "a polyphonic cyberchorus" with multiple tracks of her own voice.
 Humming the bassline and providing the rhythm, the instrumentation on the track consists of a sole electric guitar.
 Hand-clap-laden uptempo recording "1st & Love", the album's fourteenth track, depicts a woman's euphoria with a new-found love at first sight and was discussed as the third single at times.
-Final track "Fall", another piano ballad, was co-written by labelmate Natasha Bedingfield.
-As reported, Norwood and Bedingfield were forced to move their first joint recording session from Atlanta to Los Angeles as singer Chris Brown and his entourage crashed into the studio, where they "blasted Brown's songs and horsed around".
+Final track "Fall," another piano ballad, was co-written by labelmate Natasha Bedingfield.
+As reported, Brandy and Bedingfield were forced to move their first joint recording session from Atlanta to Los Angeles as singer Chris Brown and his entourage crashed into the studio, where they "blasted Brown's songs and horsed around."

-Title
+Artwork and release

-Norwood revealed the title of the album as well as the name of several new songs in a press statement on August 15, 2008.
-Named after its title track, which she co-wrote, Norwood stated, "it's called Human because that's what I am and at the end of the day we all are only human.
+Brandy revealed the title of the album as well as the name of several new songs in a press statement on August 15, 2008.
+Named after its title track, which she co-wrote, Brandy stated, "it's called Human because that's what I am and at the end of the day we all are only human.
 The album speaks for itself."
 Further elaborating on the title, the statement uttered that the title was "a real life mirror of Brandy as a woman, an artist, a musician and a performer, communicating what it means to be fully Human: strong yet vulnerable, candid and triumphant, in love with life and in touch with the things of the spirit."
+Michael Brandt handled the album's photoshoot and cover; and Fusako Chubachi handled the creative direction.
+The album cover depicts a close-up image of Brandy's face, with soft lighting highlighting her facial features.
+She gazes directly at the camera against a background that is mostly dark.
+Human is written in a simple font at the bottom.